Ololade Saromi

 - Partnership disputes.

-- (1) Kevin Cadogan t/as Ebonycare, (2) Ebonycare Limited, and (3) Ebonycare (A Firm) v London Borough of Haringey [2023] (County Court): Acting for the Defendant in a claim brought by a former care services provider for 63 unpaid invoices.
+- (1) Kevin Cadogan t/as Ebonycare, (2) Ebonycare Limited, and (3) Ebonycare (A Firm) v London Borough of Haringey [2023]: Acting for the Defendant in a claim brought by a former care services provider for 63 unpaid invoices.
 The issues arising include identifying the parties to the governing contracts over a period of six years, authority of a partner to execute a deed binding on the other partners, and limitation.
-Six-day preliminary issue trial before HHJ Monty QC finished in March 2023.
-Judgment awaited.
-Instructed by the in-house legal department (ongoing).
+After a 6-day preliminary issue trial before HHJ Monty QC, the Defendant obtained a judgment dismissing the claims by the first and third Claimants and those relating to 31 of the 63 invoices.
+Instructed by the in-house legal department.

 - Represented a commercial bank in an application to rectify the particulars of a registered debenture it had taken as security for a loan.